Aziz14/SmartPhoneProject/README.md

 Please follow these steps to run 'run_analysis.R' script to generate the tidy data

 1. 1.download data to current working directory from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR
 2. 2.Uzip data in current working directory.
-Folder called "UCI HAR Dataset" will created containing all files.
+A folder called "UCI HAR Dataset" will be created containing all files and subfolders(e.g., train and test).
 3. To run the R scrip use the following: source("run_analysis.R")